Filter by Category

 All Payments are non-refundable

-Coursestorm Online Enrollment is Free—Course Fee: $550.
-A $50 non-refundable course enrollment deposit will be billed immediately upon registration and will apply toward your overall tuition.
-The balance must be paid by July 1, or you may select a payment plan of $250, payable by July 1 and November 1.
+Coursestorm Online Enrollment is Free—Course Fee: $450.
+A $50 non-refundable course enrollment deposit will be billed immediately upon registration and applies toward your overall tuition.
+The balance must be paid by July 1, or select a payment plan of $200 payable by July 1 and November 1.

 Recommended credits: 1.0